 Guest post by Raul Harman

-Raul is a B.Sc. in Innovation and Entrepreneurship and his main areas of interest is researching and highlighting opportunities for businesses and not-for-profit organizations to make use of innovation and creativity towards realizing their marketing goals.
+Raul is a B.Sc. in Innovation and Entrepreneurship and his main areas of interest are researching and highlighting opportunities for businesses and not-for-profit organizations to make use of innovation and creativity towards realizing their marketing goals.

-In free time, Raul is a passionate food lover and self-proclaimed gastronomy guru, as well as a lover of all things European, especially when it comes to food and sports.
+In his free time, Raul is a passionate food lover and self-proclaimed gastronomy guru, as well as a lover of all things European, especially when it comes to food and sports.